 Office: Minard 318E22

 Kelly Sassi (PhD, University of Michigan, 2008).
-Sassi is an assistant professor with a joint appointment—55% in the English department and 45% in the School of Education.
+Sassi is an Associate Professor with a joint appointment—55% in the English department and 45% in the School of Education.
 She coordinates the English Education program, co-directs the Red River Valley Writing Project, and teaches courses in both English education and composition.
 Her research agenda focuses on social justice issues, including race in the classroom, fair practices in writing assessment, feminist research methodologies, pedagogical approaches to Native American literatures, multicultural field experiences, and the high school to college transition in writing.

 Sassi co-authored two books, Writing on Demand (2005) and A Student Guide to Writing on Demand (2006), with Anne Gere and Leila Christenbury.
 She has also published articles on anti-racist teaching practices (2008) and issues of plagiarism (2011) in English Journal with her collaborator, Ebony Elizabeth Thomas.
 Some of her forthcoming articles include mentorship as methodology in Qualitative Inquiry (January 2013), “warm demander” pedagogy in Urban Education, and immersive field experience in Multicultural Education.